 The City's water distribution system is divided into two pressure planes, referred to as the upper and lower.
-(The upper pressure plane includes all of the Southwest Planning Sector.)
 The JFKWTP is a newer, more energy efficient plant and is operated at maximum capacity whenever possible.
-The less efficient Pierce-Burch plant supplies the remaining volume necessary to meet citywide demand.
+The Pierce-Burch plant supplies the remaining volume necessary to meet citywide demand.
 With this arrangement, the JFKWTP supplies all of the water to the upper pressure plane and a portion of the water that is needed in the lower pressure plane whenever possible throughout the year.
 A combination of electrically driven and gas pumps transfer water from the plants into the distribution system consisting of over 1,300 miles of distribution piping ranging in size from 6 to 54 inches.
 Within the water distribution system, there are ten elevated storage tanks and eight ground storage tanks with a combined capacity of 41.6 million gallons.

-The City's water transmission system is fully metered and consists of 1,327 miles of concrete cylinder, cast iron, poly-vinyl chloride (PVC), and transite pipes.
-The entire system meets the minimum standards prescribed by the Texas Fire Insurance Commission, the United States Environmental Protection Agency, and the Texas Natural Resource Conservation Commission
+The City's water transmission system is fully metered and consists of 1,372 miles of concrete cylinder, cast iron, poly-vinyl chloride (PVC), and transite pipes with a minimum diameter of six inches.
+The entire system meets the minimum standards prescribed by the Texas Fire Insurance Commission, the United States Environmental Protection Agency, and the Texas Natural Resource Conservation Commission.

-The City's water system has adequately met the demand for production during the past ten fiscal years as follows:
+The City's water system has adequately met the demand for treating and distributing water during the past ten fiscal years as follows:

 Fiscal Year Average Daily Production (MGD) Maximum Daily Production (MGD)

-1989-90 43.52 84.49
+90-91 42.60 90.01

-1990-91 42.60 90.01
+91-92 41.11 77.88

-1991-92 41.11 77.88
+92-93 47.85 99.37

-1992-93 47.85 99.37
+93-94 45.92 84.68

-1993-94 45.92 84.68
+94-95 46.71 95.50

-1994-95 46.71 95.50
+95-96 52.08 92.57

-1995-96 52.08 92.57
+96-97 49.53 99.48

-1996-97 49.53 99.48
+97-98 58.47 121.97

-1997-98 58.47 121.97
+98-99 56.20 108.31

-1998-99 56.20 108.31
+99-00 64.08 128.29